MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 ## Extend DLP policies to SaaS apps

+With data loss prevention (DLP) policies, you can identify, monitor, and automatically protect sensitive information.

+Data loss prevention policies can use sensitivity labels and sensitive information types to identify sensitive information.

 You can scope DLP policies to Microsoft Defender for Cloud Apps to monitor, detect and take actions when sensitive items are used and shared via non-Microsoft cloud apps.

-For more information, see [Use data loss prevention policies for non-Microsoft cloud apps](/microsoft-365/compliance/dlp-use-policies-non-microsoft-cloud-apps).f
+For more information, see [Use data loss prevention policies for non-Microsoft cloud apps](/microsoft-365/compliance/dlp-use-policies-non-microsoft-cloud-apps).